-Everybody has favourites of some sort.
-Sugar maple just happens to be my favourite tree.
+Everybody has favourites of some sort: Sugar Maple just happens to be my favourite tree.
 Not for the reason most people have a favourite.
 Most people like features like fast growing, big, or even heavy blooming.
-I don’t even remember when but I became a sucker for the fall colours of the sugar maple.
-0ne could favour because it’s Canada’s national emblem, it’s on the flag.
+I don’t even remember when, but I became a sucker for the fall colours of the Sugar Maple.
+One could favour because it’s Canada’s national emblem, it’s on the flag.
 Or because you love maple syrup.
 You might like it because it has a nice form.
 It’s not the fastest growing around here, and it has no spring blooms.
-In fact it’s not the easiest to grow, too wet and it will rot, to dry and will stunt or even die back from dehydration.
-It needs some winter protection to from the strong North and west winds.
-But in my opinion sugar maple is King of the fall colours.
+In fact it’s not the easiest to grow, too wet and it will rot, too dry and it will stunt or even die back from dehydration.
+It needs some winter protection to from the strong north and west winds.
+But in my opinion, Sugar Maple is the king of the fall colours.
 Red Maples are more true red and faster-growing.
-But sugar maple just seem to have something Dynamic almost inflorescent about their fall colour.
+But Sugar Maples just seem to have something dynamic, almost inflorescent about their fall colour.
 The big leaves have substance and the fall colour lasts up to 3 weeks.
 The colours often work their way through the tree like a flame.
-Red on the outside tips than Orange, gold, yellow then green.
+Red on the outside tips than orange, gold, yellow then green.
 Sometimes the trees are covered in bright red but that’s not as common.
-By now I can’t remember what really drew me in about the sugar maple.
+By now I can’t remember what really drew me in about the Sugar Maple.
 I don’t even remember exactly when it became my favourite.
 For the last 25 years it’s held that position.

-So as I said it’s not the perfect easy tree but it certainly has incredible Merritt.
-Most of the sugar maple trees sold in the industry now are third-generation Manitoba grown.
+So as I said, it’s not the perfect easy tree but it certainly has incredible merit.
+Most of the Sugar Maple trees sold in the industry now are third-generation Manitoba grown.
 Some are brought in from North Dakota as well.
-The fall colours may vary from yellow gold to Orange to orange red and occasionally to blood red.
+The fall colours may vary from yellow gold to orange to orange-red and occasionally to blood red.
 All have a beautiful structure and large leaves of substance.
-The sugar maple is known as the tree of the Sugar Bush and for the sugaring off festivals in Quebec and Southern Ontario.
-Ironically the Prairie Hardy selections of our native emblem come from the states.
-The closest sugar Maples I found growing in Minnesota are in a place called Maple Lake.
+The Sugar Maple is known as the tree of the Sugar Bush and for the sugaring off festivals in Quebec and Southern Ontario.
+Ironically, the prairie hardy selections of our native emblem come from the states.
+The closest Sugar Maples I found growing in Minnesota are in a place called Maple Lake.
 It’s a small resort area approximately 20 minutes southeast of Crookston.
-So they are native about 2 and 1/2 hours south of us.
+So they are native from about 2 and 1/2 hours south of us.
 My tree may also have been from a small native stand at Thunder Bay.
-So if you’re up for a little challenge I would tip my hat to the sugar maple.
+So if you’re up for a little challenge I would tip my hat to the Sugar Maple.